Inkwell-Systems/InkwellPlusPlus/README.md

 myProject->T(42);                // returns pointer to Table with equivalent ID
 ```

-A Entry is an abstract class.
+An Entry is an abstract class.
 It has the following fields and methods:

 ```cpp